gagliardetto/solana-go/README.md

 [https://dex.projectserum.com](Serum DEX) instructions.
 More contracts to come.

 ## Installation
-> :warning: During the beta phase (prior to v1.0.0), minor version increases will indicate breaking changes, in conformance with Semantic Versioning.

 > :warning: `solana-go` works using SemVer but in 0 version, which means that the 'minor' will be changed when some broken changes are introduced into the application, and the 'patch' will be changed when a new feature with new changes is added or for bug fixing.
 As soon as v1.0.0 be released, `solana-go` will start to use SemVer as usual.